This post may contain Affiliate Links. Please see my Disclaimer for more details.

 However, using them will not produce the same results in a sweet potato pie recipe that calls for fresh sweet potatoes.
 Fresh sweet potatoes will yield a better flavor and texture.

-The best type of crust to use for a sweet potato pie is a flaky crust.
-You can use a store-bought recipe or you can use my recipe for homemade pie crust.
+A flaky crust is the best type of crust for a sweet potato pie.
+You can use a store-bought recipe or my homemade pie crust recipe.

 Prebake your crust for 10 minutes in a 350°F oven.
 Prebaking pie crust is important because it helps the crust stay crisp.